-Material and methods Acquisitions
+Material and methods.

+Acquisitions.

 All acquisitions were performed with a SMV DSX camera (Sopha Medical Vision, Buc, France).
-The pinhole collimator was a cone of 20.5 cm height and 29.5 cm base diameter.
+The pinhole collimator was a cone of 20.5-cm height and 29.5-cm base diameter.
 Its aperture diameter was 5 mm in all but one acquisition (line phantom, 360° orbit with the smallest radius) where the 3 mm-diameter aperture was also used.
 Single circular orbits were used.
 The orbit radius (R) is defined as the distance from the pinhole aperture to the camera axis of rotation (AOR).
-It was calculated from the camera rotation radius using the procedure previously described (15).
-R values were in the range 5.8 - 12.3 cm (▶ Tab.
+It was calculated from the camera rotation radius using the procedure previously described [14].
+R values were in the range 5.8 - 12.3 cm (Tab.
 1).
 For acquisitions with a tilted camera head, the tilt angle (T) was read from the camera.
-T values were in the range $18.2^{\circ} - 24.7^{\circ}$ (> Tab.
+T values were in the range 18.2° - 24.7° (Tab.
 1).
-The energy window was centred at 140 keV for technetium-99m or at 159 keV for iodine-123 and extended over 20%.
-Projections were acquired in a 128×128 matrix.

-Hardware zoom of two was used for some acquisitions ( $\triangleright$ Tab.
+The energy window was centred at 140 keV for technetium-99m or at 159 keV for iodine-123 and extended over 20 %.
+Projections were acquired in a 128\128 matrix.
+Hardware zoom of 2 was used for some acquisitions (Tab.
 1).
-32 projections were recorded for 180° orbit and 64 projections for 360° orbit ( $\triangleright$ Tab.
+Thirty-two projections were recorded for 180° orbit and 64 projections for 360° orbit (Tab.
 1).
-In order to avoid the additional artefact that could be generated by the incomplete 180° orbits and to get a point of comparison with previous works (15, 16, 22, 23), some acquisitions of the two lines phantom were performed with 360° orbits, no tilt and the smallest available pixel size (128×128 matrix and hardware zoom two) on the DSX camera.
+In order to avoid the additional artefact that could be generated by the incomplete 180° orbits and to get a point of comparison with previous works [14, 15, 21, 22], some acquisitions of the 2 lines phantom were performed with 360° orbits, no tilt and the smallest available pixel size (128\128 matrix and hardware zoom 2) on the DSX camera.
 All other acquisitions used a 180° orbit.

-Phantom studies
+Phantom studies.

 Two capillary line phantoms were used.
 Capillary inner diameter was 0.4 mm.
 The first one consisted in two parallel lines separated by $(23.5 \pm 0.5)$ mm $(20.0 \pm 0.5$ mm horizontally and $12.5 \pm 0.5$ mm vertically).
 One line was positioned along and close to (within 1 mm) the AOR.
-The second line phantom (>Fig. 1a) comprised 13 lines (16).
-The two base lines (lines lying in the Y, Z plane of > Figure 1a) and the AOR were in the same horizontal plane in such a way that the vertical plane containing the AOR was a mirror plane of the phantom.
-The AOR was identical to the z-axis in Figure 1a.
-A Plexiglas cylindrical phantom of 70 mm inner diameter and 40 mm inner height was also used.
-It was filled with an aqueous solution of 185 MBq 99mTc and its axis was parallel and close to (within 5 mm) the AOR.
+The second line phantom (Fig. 1) comprised 13 lines [15].
+The two base lines (lines lying in the Y, Z plane of Fig. 1) and the AOR were in the same horizontal plane in such a way that the vertical plane containing the AOR was a mirror plane of the phantom.
+The AOR was identical to the z-axis in Fig. 1.
+A Plexiglas cylindrical phantom of 70-mm inner diameter and 40-mm inner height was also used.
+It was filled with an aqueous solution of 185 MBq Tc-99m and its axis was parallel and close to (within 5 mm) the AOR.
 The acquisition time per projection was set in order to accumulate at least 200 kcounts in each projection.
-All phantoms were filled with technetium-99m aqueous solutions.
+All phantoms were filled with technetium-99m (Tc-99m) aqueous solutions.

-Patient studies
+Patient studies.

-A man (age: 52 years) with a single hot nodule on the thyroid right lobe was injected with 37 MBq iodine-123 and the acquisition was performed with steps of 50 s and no hardware zoom.
-A woman (age: 64 years) was injected with 180 MBq pertechnetate (99mTc).
+A 52-year old male with a single hot nodule on the thyroid right lobe was injected with 37 MBq iodine-123 and the acquisition was performed with steps of 50 s and no hardware zoom.
+A 64-year old female was injected with 180 MBq pertechnetate (Tc-99m).
 This patient demonstrated very low thyroid uptake.
-The acquisition was performed with steps of 40 s and a hardware zoom of two.
+The acquisition was performed with steps of 40 s and a hardware zoom of 2.